Fyve-Labs/wifi-provisioner/README.md

     - ./release.sh [patch|minor|major] [-y] [--no-push] [--dry-run]
     - Default bump is patch.
 Use -y to skip confirmation.
     - Example: ./release.sh minor -y
-- Common commands:
-  - Build: `go build -o wifi-provisioner ./`
-  - Run: `sudo ./wifi-provisioner`
-- TODO: Add helper scripts (e.g., `make run`, `make build`, systemd unit file) if desired.

-## Tests
-- There are no automated tests in this repository as of 2025-11-05.
-- Manual validation steps:
-  1. Start the program and confirm logs show advertising started.
-  2. From the mobile app, write SSID and password; confirm logs indicate both were received.
-  3. Check the output of the `nmcli` command in logs.
-  4. Verify the device connects to the target Wi‑Fi (`nmcli connection show --active`).
-- TODO: Introduce unit tests (e.g., factoring out `configureWiFi` to allow command injection/mocking) and BLE interaction tests via interfaces.

-## Troubleshooting
-- Advertising fails or permission errors:
-  - Try running with `sudo`.
-  - Ensure BlueZ is installed and the Bluetooth service is running.
-- `nmcli` fails with errors:
-  - Check that the SSID is in range; verify password.
-  - Review stderr printed by the program on failure.
-- Cannot see the device from phone:
-  - Power-cycle Bluetooth, ensure no other process is advertising with the same adapter.
-  - Ensure your phone supports BLE and the app uses the exact UUIDs listed above.
-- .deb/autostart logs and status:
-  - Check the boot-time checker logs: `journalctl -u wifi-provisioner-autostart.service -b`
-  - Follow live logs of the provisioner (when started by the helper): `journalctl -xe -f | grep wifi-provisioner`
-  - Manually run the helper to test logic: `sudo /usr/local/bin/check-connectivity-and-provision.sh`
-- Offline recovery flow:
-  - If the device lost connectivity, simply reboot.
-On boot, the helper will detect no internet and start the provisioner automatically.

 ## Security notes
 - Password is not logged, but it is passed as a command argument to `nmcli`.
 On some systems, process arguments may be visible to other users.
 Running on a single-purpose device (e.g., provisioner on a Pi) mitigates risk.
 Consider alternatives (e.g., stdin or files with restricted permissions) if needed.

-## License
-- No license file found.
-- TODO: Add a LICENSE file (e.g., MIT/Apache-2.0).
-Until then, usage terms are unspecified.

-## Roadmap / Ideas
-- Optional environment configuration for device name and UUIDs
-- Systemd service unit to run at boot until provisioned
-- Retry/backoff and better status feedback over BLE
-- Optional TinyGo build targets for MCUs (if applicable)

 ## Acknowledgements
 - BLE functionality is provided by `tinygo.org/x/bluetooth`.